 I am not a nature fan, but I put on a happy face and take my kids outside all the time, and I have always done that, from the time my oldest was a baby.
-So into the backyard we go for our own take on a nature camp.
+So into the backyard we go for our own take on our own DIY Backyard Summer Camp with our theme this week being: nature camp.

 Backyard Summer Camp: Nature Camp

 This post contains affiliate links, see my disclosure policy for more information.

 Let’s have some fun in the backyard, and rediscover nature.
 Or maybe you are going to be exploring the nature in your backyard for the first time because your “normal” life is busy, or you have moved and have a new yard to explore like us.